 This budget does not take into account your dine-outs or cost of organic products and imported food produce.

 You can cover your food shopping expenses with not more than 15 per cent of your monthly income.

 8. School fees

 School fees continue to be one of the biggest expenses for many residents.
-In many cases, expats leave their children in their home countries because they can't afford basic school fees.
+In some cases, expats leave their children in their home countries to save on school fees.
 Fees can range from Dh12,000 to more than Dh100,000 on an annual basis across various grades and curriculums.

 If not covered by employers, paying above 15 per cent of your monthly income on school fees can cripple you in the long run.